mikedillion/annoyances-cookbook/README.md

 ## debian

 Does an "apt-get update" and turns off apparmor and byobu (unless you want it).
-Removes whoopsie, popularity-contest and unity-lens-shopping if this ever got on a server.
+Removes whoopsie, popularity-contest, unity-lens-shopping and kerneloops-daemon if this ever got on a server.

 ## ubuntu